-Fortunately, more and more of my c-suite and senior level executive clients are aware that, to land a great-fit new gig, they need to have a solid online presence and be mindful of online reputation management.
+Fortunately, more and more of the executives I speak with are aware that, to land a great-fit new gig, they need to have a solid online presence and be mindful of online reputation management.

 Those candidates are providing better “social proof” of their value, and they present as more up to date with the digital age and the new world of work.

 But they often don’t know how to go about building an online footprint.
 They struggle with how far they’re willing to go with it.
 And they need help navigating their online reputation management.